Do you have questions for us?

 -

-We do not accept insurance directly, but we are happy to provide superbills for out-of-network reimbursement.
+We do not accept insurance, but we are happy to provide Superbills for out-of-network reimbursement.
 Many of our clients successfully receive partial reimbursement through their insurance plans.
 We're here to answer any questions and support you through that process.

 If you decide to pursue reimbursement, we're here to help—whether it's walking you through the submission process or answering questions about the paperwork.
 Our goal is to make this part of your care as smooth and supportive as possible.